Cleansing Your Body Through Fasting

 If the inside of your body is toxic, your urine will be dark yellow and have a strong odor to it.

-Whether you are consuming too many toxins, or you simply aren't consuming enough water to dilute them, going on a fast from food and making sure that you are drinking plenty of water is a great way to rehydrate and flush out some toxins.
+Whether you are consuming too many toxins, or you simply aren't consuming enough water to dilute them, going on a fast from food and making sure that you are drinking plenty of water is a great way to rehydrate and help flush out toxins.

 The Ultimate Goal - Be so well hydrated that your urine is almost as clear and odorless as the water you drink.